All Episodes

 In any event, that is all run by the Commerce Department.

-So maybe we maybe ought to have run run Brown on the show Or Alameda Avenue, and it is between the two and there is
+So maybe you ought to have Ron Brown on the shelf for Alameda Avenue, and it is between the two.

-Or exhaust back coming out from underground if you look closely through the fence as well as some large
+When you drive around, you'll even notice the odd air vent or exhaust back coming out from underground if you look closely through the fence, as well as some large, conspicuous antennas of various kinds.

-So yes, there's more and there's more underground in In Colorado than the Norad Center at Cheyenne Mountain,
+So, yes, there's more underground in Colorado than the NORAD Center at Cheyenne Mountain.

-I want to move you on to another fascinating topic sure Richard
+Okay, I want to move you on to another fascinating topic.

 I mean, how deep do volcanoes go when they're inactive?